2011 Christchurch earthquake: Emergency management

 Immediately following the earthquake, 80% of Christchurch was without power.
 Water and wastewater services were disrupted throughout the city, with authorities urging residents to conserve water and collect rainwater.
 Prime Minister John Key confirmed that, "All Civil Defence procedures have now been activated; the Civil Defence bunker at parliament is in operation here in Wellington."
 On 23 February the Minister of Civil Defence, John Carter declared the situation a state of national emergency, only the second time that New Zealand had declared a national civil defence emergency; the first occasion was the 1951 waterfront dispute.
 The New Zealand Red Cross launched an appeal to raise funds to help victims.
 A full response management structure was put in place within minutes of the quake, with the Christchurch City Council's alternate Emergency Operations Centre re-established in the City Art Gallery and the regional Canterbury CDEM Group Emergency Coordination Centre (ECC) activated in its post-earthquake operational facility adjacent to the Canterbury Regional Council offices.
 Within two hours of the quake national co-ordination was operating from the National Crisis Management Centre located in the basement of the Beehive in Wellington.

 A composite "Christchurch Response Centre" was established in the Christchurch Art Gallery, a modern earthquake-resilient building in the centre of the city which had sustained only minor damage.
 Meanwhile, the Canterbury CDEM Group ECC had relocated to the fully operational University of Canterbury Innovation (UCi3) building to the West of the city, when the Copthorne Hotel adjacent to the Regional Council offices threatened to fall onto the offices and ECC.
 Once the composite Christchurch Coordination Centre was established on 23 February the CDEM Group Controllers and ECC personnel relocated to the City Art Gallery to supplement the management personnel available to the National Controller.

 As per the protocols of New Zealand's Coordinated Incident Management System, the Civil Defence Emergency Management Act, and the National Civil Defence Emergency Management Plan and Guide, Civil Defence Emergency Management became lead agency—with the Director of the Ministry of Civil Defence & Emergency Management John Hamilton as National Controller.
 CDEM were supported by local authorities, New Zealand Police, Fire Service, Defence Force and many other agencies and organisations.

-Gerry Brownlee, a Cabinet Minister, had his regular portfolios distributed amongst other cabinet ministers so that he could focus solely on earthquake recovery.
+Gerry Brownlee, a Cabinet Minister and an MP from Christchurch, had his regular portfolios distributed amongst other cabinet ministers so that he could focus solely on earthquake recovery.